 There are so many facets to "safety" in Scouting; being safe is everyone's responsibility.
-The Safety Mentor's Guide should be used to help you and your safety team to make each campout and activity safer.
-As your Safety Office becomes more confident and your team becomes more proficient at safety checks, inspections, and planning, safety will become second-nature.
+The Safety Officer Handbook should be used to help you and your safety team to make each campout and activity safer.
+With the help of your Troop's Safety Mentor, as your team becomes more proficient at safety checks, inspections, and planning, safety will become second- nature.

-Don't be afraid to delegate safety tasks, inspections, and checks; your job is to mentor your Scouts to organize, coordinate, and facility safety planning, not to do it all alone.
-Everyone- Scouts, adult leaders, and parents- should participate in both the "Safety Brainstorming" and "Safety Debrief" sessions with the endgoal being that your Scouts are better prepared, your team will have fewer accidents and issues, and your troop will be safer.
+Remember to delegate some of the tasks; your job is to organize, coordinate, and facility safety planning, not to do it all alone.
+Everyone-Scouts, adult leaders, and parents-should participate in both the "Safety Brainstorming" and "Safety Debrief' sessions with the end-goal being that your Scouts are better prepared, your team will have fewer accidents and issues, and your troop will be safer.
 Even if your troop does not yet have a youth or adult safety designee, referring to this guide when preparing for unit activities will be a great first step in the right direction.

-Remember, that this guide only summarizes a few aspects of safety; you are encourage to expand your knowledge and to continue the learning process.
-There are so many great resources- articles, books, videos, websites- right at your fingertips.
+Remember that this handbook only summarizes a few aspects of safety; you are encourage to expand your knowledge and to continue the learning process with the guidance from your Troop's Safety Mentor.
+There are so many great resourcesarticles, books, videos, websites-right at your fingertips.

 Grab on with both hands and make this new position your own.